Gerry Furth-SidesContent Editor/Columnist

 Alain menus in his Sephardic inspired Got Kosher?
 Cafe, bakery, commissary and catering company are spiced with North African ingredients.
 Specialties include his award-winning (LOS ANGELES MAGAZINE top 100 food items of 2012) thin-crust pretzel challahs and rolls, and authentic merguez sausage, the classic Tunisian sandwich offered in three versions, couscous and grilled menus.
 The Tunisian- born chef starting working in his family’s landmark Parisian restaurant, Les Ailes, (The Wings) and learned the power of creating artisanal sandwiches with Nancy Silverton at LaBrea Bakery, where he was manager.

 Roberta Deen was chef-owner of Capers Catering company for 25 years.
 She was the opening chef for the Along Came Mary, Inc. Catering company, where her made-from-scratch, gourmet ethnic food helped put the company on the map.
-Chef Roberta was also one of the most prominent recipe testers for Bon Appetit in Los Angeles and catered the publication’s holiday parties.
+Chef Roberta gained recognition as a recipe tester for Bon Appetit Magazine in Los Angeles and catered the publication’s staff holiday parties.
 She has lived in Europe, Asia and the southwest.

 Carla Crudup is an Award-Winning Food Columnist, Chef and Culinary Instructor in Los Angeles, California.
 Bilingual and world traveled, Carla has been featured in numerous media outlets and publications worldwide.